nashzxc/ANS_E-DoorLock/README.md

 ## Usage

 1. Power on the device.
 The OLED will prompt you to **Enter PIN**.
-2. Enter your 4-digit password using the keypad.
+2. Enter your 4-digit password using the keypad, and press **#** to submit.
+3. Press **A** to clear the PIN you entered.
-3. If correct, the solenoid unlocks the door and the OLED displays **Access Granted**.
+4. If correct, the solenoid unlocks the door and the OLED displays **Access Granted**.
-4. If incorrect, the OLED displays **Access Denied** and prompts you to try again.
+5. If incorrect, the OLED displays **Access Denied** and prompts you to try again.

 ### Changing the Default PIN